SOC 2

 2. Request a detailed Statement of Work from your auditor specifying which deliverables are included (report, management letter, bridge letter) and which cost extra.

-3. Budget for 200 hours of engineering time for a first-time Type 1 and 300-400 hours for a first-time Type 2.
+3. Budget for 200 hours of engineering time for a first-time Type I and 300-400 hours for a first-time Type II.
 Multiply by your senior engineer’s fully loaded cost ($150-$200/hour) to calculate the shadow tax.

 The Shadow Tax: Quantifying Engineering Distraction

-At $150/hour fully loaded, 300 hours of manual evidence collection costs $45,000 in engineering opportunity cost, making it the largest hidden expense in any SOC 2 audit. consumed by evidence collection, auditor inquiries, and remediation.
-A first-time audit requires 200 to 400 hours of internal effort spread across 8 to 16 weeks of fieldwork.
+Engineering hours are the largest hidden expense in any SOC 2 examination.
+A first-time examination requires 200 to 400 hours of internal effort spread across 8 to 16 weeks of fieldwork, consumed by evidence collection, auditor inquiries, and remediation.

 Without a GRC platform automating evidence collection, engineers manually capture screenshots of IAM configurations, export CloudTrail logs, compile access review documentation, and respond to auditor walkthroughs.
 At a fully loaded cost of $150 per hour for a senior DevOps engineer, 300 hours of manual evidence collection costs $45,000 in opportunity cost: features not shipped, releases not deployed, technical debt not addressed.